klassic/klassic/README.md

              [7 8 9]]
 ```

-Currently, the type of list literal is `java.util.List`.
+The type of list literal is a instance of special type constructor `List[a]`.

 ### Map Literal